-After that I took again my private samlor to the “Bridge over the river Kwae” which is said to be still the original one.
+After that I took again my private samlor to the “Bridge over the river Khwae” which is said to be still the original one.
 It is still used twice a day for the train between Bangkok Noi and Ban Nam Tok.
 With some friends together we took a lunch on a raft that took us to the JEATH War Museum.
 This museum is build by a monk and is a kind of replica of the housing for the POW.
 In a hot non-air-condined atmosphere, where you can experience through photos and drawings from the POW’s how life must have been.
 Not something to cheer you up.
 If you still have some time left you could take a train trip in the second-class non-air-condined train wagon over the “Death Railway” in between of the mountains and the river.
-I did stay for 2 nights and the next day I did visit The Hell Fire pass memorial (80km outside Kanchanaburi city) at Ban Konyu that is dedicated to those POW’s and Asian laborers who suffered and died at the Hell Fire Pass and elsewhere in the Asia Pacific region during the Second World War.
-There is a museum founded by the Australian government with a 4.5km walking track that leads you the hand made cutting. trough.
-Later in 2001 and 2002 I came back many times to discover the other Kanchanaburi.
-Not for the nightlife entertainment but for the culture and nature to be found.
+I did stay for 2 nights and the next day I did visit The Hell Fire pass memorial (80 km outside Kanchanaburi city) at Ban Konyu that is dedicated to those POW’s and Asian laborers who suffered and died at the Hell Fire Pass and elsewhere in the Asia Pacific region during the Second World War.
+There is a museum founded by the Australian government with a 4.5 km walking track that leads you to the hand made cutting trough a mountain.
+Later I came back many times to discover the other Kanchanaburi.
+Not for the nightlife entertainment but for the culture and nature near Kanchanaburi city.